Skip to content

 • There is increasing evidence from modeling studies at GFDL/NOAA and the UK Met Office/Hadley Centre (UKMO) that the increase in tropical storm frequency in the Atlantic basin since the 1970s has been at least partly driven by decreases in aerosols from human activity and volcanic forcing.
 Natural variability or changes in Saharan dust emissions may also have contributed to recent changes.
 The recent GFDL and UKMO studies do not imply that the increase in Atlantic tropical storm frequency since the 1970s will continue into the future: these same models project future decreases in Atlantic tropical storm frequency in response to increasing greenhouse gas concentrations.

-• There is evidence for a slowing of tropical cyclone propagation speeds over the continental U.S. over the past century, but these observed changes have not yet been confidently linked to anthropogenic climate change.
+• There is evidence for a slowing of tropical cyclone propagation speeds over the continental U.S. over the past century–which could lead to higher precipitation accumulations in a given location–but these observed changes have not yet been confidently linked to anthropogenic climate change.
 This change is assessed to be detectable (i.e., not explainable by natural variability alone) with medium confidence by IPCC AR6.

 • There is no strong evidence of century-scale increasing trends in U.S. landfalling hurricanes or major hurricanes.
 Similarly for Atlantic basin-wide hurricane frequency (after adjusting for changing observing capabilities over time), there is not strong evidence for an increase since the late 1800s in hurricanes, major hurricanes, or the proportion of hurricanes that reach major hurricane intensity.